International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 ## Transfer Process Protocol

-A transfer process (TP) involves two parties, a _provider_ that offers one or more assets under a usage policy and _consumer_ that requests assets.
+A transfer process involves two parties, a _provider_ that offers one or more assets under a usage policy and _consumer_ that requests assets.
 A TP progresses through a series of states, which are tracked by the provider and consumer using messages.
 A TP transitions to a state in response to a message from the counter-party.

 ### Connector Components: Control and Data Planes